awsdocs/aws-cloudtrail-user-guide/doc_source/logging-data-events-with-cloudtrail.md

 If you specify an S3 object in your trail, and another account owns the object, your trail only logs events that occur on that object in your account\.
 Your trail doesn't log events that occur in other accounts\.

-**Example: Logging data events for an S3 object for two AWS accounts**
+**Example: Logging data events for an Amazon S3 object for two AWS accounts**

 The following example shows how two AWS accounts configure CloudTrail to log events for the same S3 object\.